 It's not just wasted work; it's work done counter to organizational goals.

 Employees are coming out, not with a brilliantly delivered insight into their path to growth, but with a sense of disappointment and lack of self-esteem that often translates to decreased performance.

-Evaluations are traditionally one-sided.
+3. Employee evaluations are traditionally one-sided.

 The annual performance review doesn't just rob employees of an opportunity to share their unique side of the story.
 It robs managers of an opportunity to learn more about the environment they're cultivating, and to find otherwise hidden ways to move their organization forward.

 An employee's manager or leader has a significant impact on the outcome of their work and their ultimate place in the organization.
 That impact can be positive or negative.